-6: Printing and mailing costs shall be reimbursed to the City by the applicant.
+6. Printing and mailing costs shall be reimbursed to the City by the applicant.

-within this ordinance, the use is considered not permitted in North Liberty in that district.

-Upon request, the Zoning Administrator may consider the following characteristics and reach a determination that such a use is permitted in that or any other district, or determine that the use is not similar to other uses and therefore not permitted in that or any other district:
+It 65.10- USES NOT LISTED.
+In the event any use is not listed in a specific district use table within this ordinance, the use is considered not permitted in North Liberty in that district.
+Upon request, the Zoning Administrator may consider the following characteristics and reach a determination that such a use is permitted in that or any other district, or determine that the use is not similar to other uses and therefore not permitted in that or any other district.

-Characteristics or specific requirements of the use and how those compare with characteristics and requirements of listed uses within the zoning districts;

-Potential impacts of the use on potential neighboring uses and the City in general; and Consequences of determining that the use is allowed in one or more district.
+- 1. Characteristics or specific requirements of the use and how those compare with characteristics and requirements of listed uses within the zoning districts; - 2.
+Potential impacts of the use on potential neighboring uses and the City in general; and - 3.
+Consequences of determining that the use is allowed in one or more district.